FROM SUSAN CHADWICK, DIRECTOR OF FINANCIAL AID

-With October 1 right around the corner, many students and families have financial aid on their minds.
+With October 1 right around the corner, many students and families have financial aid on their minds, especially as we continue to navigate the challenges of COVID-19.
 Suddenly there are questions about changes in income, how retirement should be reported on the FAFSA (Free Application for Federal Student Aid), and what an FSA ID is used for in the process.
 While financial aid applications can appear daunting at times, there are many tips and tricks that can help you along the way.

 - Know your deadlines!
 When are all these forms due?
 For Bryn Mawr, financial aid applications are due the same day as admission applications for prospective students.
-For current students, the deadline is April 15 – but the sooner all the items are submitted, the quicker you will receive your financial aid award.
 Sooner is always better than later!

 - Make a list of what is required.
 Not sure what we need?
-Bryn Mawr requirements for a financial aid application consist of 4 main items:
+Bryn Mawr requirements for a financial aid application consist of four main items:

 – the FAFSA (for US citizens and permanent residents)